mikespencer/gpt-ad-script/README.md

 ##TODO:

 +  Seems to be caching issues when pushing live...
++  Look in to getting rid of utils.merge(Ad.prototype.keyvaluesConfig, {ad:function(){...}, etc...}) out of each main.js file and moving it to it's own module (site/adLevelKeyvalues.js or better yet have one function that passes in config and keep it in keyvalues/config/adLevelKeyvalues.js or something...)

 ####DFP TEMPLATES THAT NEED TO BE MADE FRIENDLY IFRAME COMPATIBLE